Kirill Dmitriev: Russian Direct Investment Fund

-In 2011, he was appointed as CEO of a newly created Russian Direct Investment Fund (RDIF), a sovereign wealth fund to make equity co-investments in Russia companies.
+Victor Pinchuk introduced Dmitriev to Vladimir Dmitriev (no relation), then head of the Russian state development corporation VEB.
+Dmitriev and Dmitriev persuaded the Russian government to create the Russian Direct Investment Fund (RDIF), a sovereign wealth fund to make equity co-investments in Russia companies.
+In 2011, he was appointed as CEO of RDIF.
 His mission has been described as "to change the face of Russian capitalism" and make the Russian economy less dependent on the petroleum industry by "overcoming western funds’ reluctance to invest in a country viewed as corrupt, prone to state meddling and plagued by a law-of-the-jungle legal system".

-Under his leadership, RDIF has successfully invested with foreign partners in more than 90 projects totaling more than 2.1 trillion rubles and covering 95% of the regions of the Russian Federation.
+Under his leadership, RDIF invested with foreign partners in more than 90 projects totaling more than 2.1 trillion rubles and covering 95% of the regions of the Russian Federation.
 RDIF has established joint strategic partnerships with leading international co-investors from more than 15 countries including Saudi Arabia, UAE, China, Qatar, Kuwait, Bahrain, South Korea, Japan, Vietnam, Italy and France.
 Foreign partners have included BlackRock, One Equity Partners, Goldman Sachs, and Deutsche Bank.
 Dmitriev has cultivated a close relationship with Mohammed Bin Salman since 2014.

+According to sources of The Guardian, in the 2010s Dmitriev almost never spoke about having been born in Ukraine.
+In a December 2013 interview with CNBC, during the pro-European Ukrainian Euromaidan protest, while Dmitriev acknowledged "that the opinion of the Ukrainian people should be respected", he claimed that if "Ukrainians turn their back on Russia" this would lead to a "complete collapse of their economy."
+He suggested that "Russia, (the) European Union and Ukraine need to work together to figure out a solution that is good short term, medium term and long term."